University of Denver Summer Tech Camps

-Rankings: Among all "National Universities", both public and private, U.S. News & World Report ranked the University of Denver 84th (48th among private universities), making it the perfect Denver summer camp location.
+Rankings: Among all "National Universities", both public and private, U.S. News & World Report ranked DU 84th (48th among private universities), making it the perfect Denver summer camp location.
 Aside from academics, DU was recently ranked in the top-25 fittest colleges in the nation by Men's Fitness magazine.
 This is no accident as the University actively promotes a healthy lifestyle for its students.
 DU is also located near an abundance of the city's best recreational and outdoor activities.

 Athletics: DU's Pioneers have been competing in intercollegiate sports since 1867.
 The University participates in NCAA's Division I and has become a winter sports powerhouse, with its flagship sport being ice hockey.
-For years, fans have packed the 6,000 seat Magness Arena on campus and have witnessed 7 NCAA titles including back to back championships in 2004 and 2005.
-Another winter sport, skiing, is very strong at DU and has grabbed 20 NCAA titles (more than any other school).
+For years, fans have packed the 6,000 seat Magness Arena on campus and have witnessed many NCAA titles.

 Distinguished Alumni & Personnel: There are several DU graduates who have gone on to do great things in the areas of politics, business and entertainment.
 They include: former U.S. Secretary of State under President G.W.
 Bush Condoleezza Rice; chairman and CEO of Molson Coors Brewing Company Peter Coors; former Chairman of J. Crew Emily Cinader Scott; CEO of Best Buy Brad Anderson; president and CEO of Hershey Entertainment & Resorts Company Ted J. Kleisner; chairman and CEO of Visa Inc. Joseph Saunders; President of Toyota USA Jim Lentz; the comedian known as Sinbad David Adkins.